 If you’re not independent by any of the criteria above, you must submit parent data on the FAFSA.

-The Office of Scholarships and Financial Aid is happy to help.
+Student Hub staff will be happy to help.
 Just stop in during regular business hours.

 When LCCC receives your FAFSA, you will receive a postcard notification and email to your EaglesEye email account.
 The notification will include your next steps.